-1. Term.
+3. Term.

-This Agreement shall be renewed for a two year period for the audit for the fiscal year ending September 30, 2008 and the audit for the fiscal year ending September 30, 2009 of three (3) years with an option for two (2) subsequent years, subject to the annual review and recommendation of the Audit Committee, the satisfactory negotiation of terms (including a cost acceptable to both the County and the Auditor), and the annual availability of an appropriation.
+This Agreement shall be for a period of five (5) years with an option for two (2) subsequent years, subject to the annual review and recommendation of the Audit Committee, the satisfactory negotiation of terms (including a cost acceptable to both the County and the Auditor), and the annual appropriation.
+An additional review will commence after 3 years of audit services to determine the continuation/cancellation of the original 5 year contract.